SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 # Activate alerts for deployment exceptions of integration artifacts

-In this exercise, you will activate the alerting for a particular Cloud Integration service to get an alert once a deployment exception happens
+In this exercise, you will activate the alerting for a particular Cloud Integration service to get an alert once a deployment exception happens.
+This exercise is only required if you want to perform all configurations yourself.

 #### Prequisites: